msft-mirror-aosp/platform.compatibility.cdd/9_security-model/9_11_keys-and-credentials.md

 *    [C-SR] Are STRONGLY RECOMMENDED to set only one of the following as the primary authentication
 method:
-     *     A numerical PIN
+     *     A numeric PIN
-     *     An alphanumerical password
+     *     An alphanumeric password
      *     A swipe pattern on a grid of exactly 3x3 dots

 Note that the above authentication methods are referred as the recommended